Updated on 2024-09-03 GMT+08:00

 Description

-Create buckets of different storage classes in specific regions, delete buckets, and obtain the bucket list and configuration information.
+Allows you to create buckets of different storage classes in specific regions, delete buckets, and get the bucket list or configuration information.

 • Upload one or more files or folders.